 Adversaries may modify file or directory permissions/attributes to evade access control lists (ACLs) and access protected files.
 File and directory permissions are commonly managed by ACLs configured by the file or directory owner, or users with the appropriate permissions.
 File and directory ACL implementations vary by platform, but generally explicitly designate which users or groups can perform which actions (read, write, execute, etc.).

-Modifications may include changing specific access rights, which may require taking ownership of a file and/or elevated permissions such as Administrator/root depending on the file's existing permissions to enable malicious activity such as modifying, replacing, or deleting specific files.
-Specific file modifications may be a required step for many techniques, such as establishing Persistence via Accessibility Features, Logon Scripts, or tainting/hijacking other instrumental binary/configuration files.
+Modifications may include changing specific access rights, which may require taking ownership of a file or directory and/or elevated permissions depending on the file or directory’s existing permissions.
+This may enable malicious activity such as modifying, replacing, or deleting specific files or directories.
+Specific file and directory modifications may be a required step for many techniques, such as establishing Persistence via Accessibility Features, Boot or Logon Initialization Scripts, Unix Shell Configuration Modification, or tainting/hijacking other instrumental binary/configuration files via Hijack Execution Flow.

-Monitor and investigate attempts to modify DACLs and file ownership, such as use of icacls , takeown , attrib , and PowerShell Set-Acl in Windows and chmod /chown in macOS/Linux.
-Many of these are built-in system utilities and may generate high false positive alerts, so compare against baseline knowledge for how systems are typically used and correlate modification events with other indications of malicious activity where possible.
+Many of the commands used to modify ACLs and file/directory ownership are built-in system utilities and may generate a high false positive alert rate, so compare against baseline knowledge for how systems are typically used and correlate modification events with other indications of malicious activity where possible.

 Monitor and investigate attempts to modify ACLs and file/directory ownership.